jaimejim/jaimejim.github.io/_posts/2026-03-16-agent-data-knowledge-bases.markdown

 The solution I've been exploring is a distillation layer between raw conversation data and the LLM.
 Instead of feeding the agent 200K tokens of emails, you build a knowledge base that captures entity relationships, key decisions, and conversation threads in a structured, navigable form.
 The agent queries the knowledge base, finds the 3-5 relevant items, and only then reads the full content.

-This is what I've been experimenting with using Fastmail's CLI tool (`fm`) and Obsidian.
+This is what I've been experimenting with using `fm`, a CLI tool I built for Fastmail, and Obsidian.

 ### The fm experiment